Pinghsuanlin/Pinghsuanlin/README.md

 - 👋 Hi, I’m @Pinghsuanlin Sherie
-- 🖥 I'm a data scientist who works heavily with time series data.
+- 🖥 I'm a data scientist who works heavily with machine learning models in renewable energy.
 - 👀 I’m a data enthusiast who like to play with data and provide business-relevant data information.
 I used PowerBI, Tableau, Streamlit to present my analytics work.
 - 🌱 I enjoy learning new concepts, and learning from experiments or projects.
 - 💞️ I’m looking to collaborate on data science project, and actively seeking a full time data science role.